Why am I so tired at age 53?

 Additionally, poor sleep quality has been linked to an increased risk of developing chronic health conditions.
 Research has shown that individuals who consistently experience inadequate sleep are more likely to develop conditions such as obesity, diabetes, cardiovascular disease, and even certain types of cancer.
 This highlights the importance of prioritizing sleep and taking steps to improve sleep quality.

-See also What do retired people do to make money?
+See also What age do most people start their 401k?

 How Sedentary Lifestyle Contributes to Feeling Tired at 53